NEW VIDEO COURSE

 Think meetings kill productivity?
 This book invites you to think again by introducing a new way to meet that brings people together for productive cross-functional and cross-generational collaboration.
 The authors, leading consultants Dick and Emily Axelrod, have field-tested this approach for thirty years, and they offer a flexible, repeatable process that's helped get real work done in thousands of meetings across all sorts of organizations.
 Its many users will never go back.
 Neither will you.

 The Axelrod Group invites you to join our community and receive copies of our newsletter and and other useful information.
-As a token of our appreciation we offer you a free copy of our ebook, How to Get People to Care About What You Find Important.
+Simply click below and then follow Dick Axelrod.

 FOR OUR LET'S STOP MEETING LIKE THIS READERS: click for questionnaires and other materials (find password on page 173 of the book)

 Richard Axelrod, MBA